quartictech/platform/docs/src/intro_dsl.md

 ```

 The result of a `.data()` call will return an object dependent on the underlying materialisation format.
 Where possible, the underlying file (e.g. Parquet) is
-automatically convered to a Pandas dataframe for easier manipulation.
+automatically converted to a Pandas dataframe for easier manipulation.

 #### Manipulating data